ryu878/pybingx/README.md

 One-click liquidation of all positions under the current account.
 Note that one-click liquidation is triggered by a market order.

     symbol: The trading pair symbol (e.g., "BTC-USDT").
     recv_window: The receive window for the request (optional).

+### `cancel_order(symbol: str, order_id: str, recv_window: int = None)`
+Cancel an order that is currently in the "entrusted" state.

+    symbol: The trading pair symbol (e.g., "RNDR-USDT").
+    order_id: The ID of the order to cancel.
+    recv_window: The receive window for the request (optional).

 ## Contributing